microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/shift-get.md

 #### <a name="response"></a>Resposta

 Este é um exemplo de resposta.

->**Observação:** o objeto response mostrado aqui pode ser encurtado para legibilidade.
-Todas as propriedades serão retornadas de uma chamada real.
+>**Note:** The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,